JudicialCouncilOfCalifornia/trialcourt/.circleci/README.md

  * `drush @[site.env] cim -y` Config Import
  * `drush @[site.env] cr` Cache Rebuild

+### Cypress End to End Testing

+Cypress testing has been added to test integrations.
+It runs after deployment to a test or live environment and generates reports for quality assurance.
+Failed End to End tests will NOT prevent deployment to an environment.
+It's purpose is to test integration of new code on test environments so you can catch things early in the QA process.
+It runs on production as a final smoke test, just in case.

+See `test/cypress` for more information.

 ### The Current Configuration for Pantheon

 The repo is configured for "parallel testing environments".
 In this case, `develop` and `stage` are Multidev environments and code is synced based on branch name. `master` is the production branch and new releases will be synced to the Live environment with a `pantheon_live_N` tag.